Epona-SDC/Ashby-service-bookings-bar/README.md

 npm install
 ```

+npm run makeCSVData to generate CSV data files.

 Install Postgres
 Create database "Availability"
 Rename or copy /server/db/dbconfig.example.js to remove "example" and put in your database connection setting.
+Make sure there is superuser access for setup.
+npm run pgSetup
+-- sets up tables in postgres Availability database

+Use postgres shell command line for the following:
+-copy dates from 'PATH_TO_FILE/dates.csv' delimiter ',' csv header;
+-copy rentals from 'PATH_TO_FILE/rentals.csv' delimiter ',' csv header;
+copy rentals_dates from 'PATH_TO_FILE/rentals_dates.csv' delimiter ',' csv header;